troycomi/snakemake-training/1_basic/README.md

 One consequence of this behavior is to get the `first_file` from above in a shell directive, you use `{input[first_file]}` without the quotes.

-Let's look at a rule to make a file with file1 concatenated with file2, and another copy of file1 at the end.
+Let's look at a rule to make a sandwich with file1 concatenated with file2, and another copy of file1 at the end.
 When we are done we want to delete file2 from the file system.
 ```python